firebird-finance/firebird-docs/docs/resources/vsafefaq.md

 **8. What is the performance fee?**

 Performance fee is a fee that is paid out from vSafes profits and is already calculated in APY, it doesn't affect your capital as we have no deposit or withdrawal fees.

+**9. What is the reward token?**

+The reward token of a vSafe is the same token/LP that was used to stake into it.
+If a vSafe has a 'BOOSTED' label, it means you will be receiving some additional vBSWAP as an incentive.
+The mutliplier on a 'BOOSTED' vSafe (i.e., 0.1x) will help you determine the approximate amount of extra vBSWAP tokens the vSafe will be emitting.